bcarun/madrascoder/tutorials/001-pragmatic-cucumber/06-sharing-state-between-steps.md

 chapter: 6
 title: Sharing State between Step Executions
 description: >
   We use 'Given Step' to gather inputs, 'When Step' to call the API or perform the desired operation using the data gathered and 'Then Step' to assert the expected result/response.
 There are 3 different strategies to share data between step executions.
 First one is to store the state as StepDefinition class instance variables.
 We have been doing this in the past chapters.
-Second strategy is to use a class with @ScenarioScope annotation and the last one is to use a ThreadLocal.
+Second strategy is to use a class with @ScenarioScope annotation and the last one is to use a ThreadLocal object in a Singleton class.
 In this chapter, let us see how we can use the @ScenarioScope annotation and ThreadLocal to share state between step executions.

 category: tutorial
 image: assets/media/tutorials/001-pragmatic-cucumber/chapter6/isabel-lenis-vXM4dJPB4OM-unsplash.jpg